cloudspannerecosystem/autoscaler/terraform/gke/README.md

     Spanner Instance to scale out or in.

-9. Both Poller and Scaler publish counters to an [OpenTelemetry Collector][otel-collector], also running in Kubernetes, which is configure to forward these counters to [Google Cloud Monitoring][gcm-docs].
+9. Both Poller and Scaler publish counters to an [OpenTelemetry Collector][otel-collector], also running in Kubernetes, which is configured to forward these counters to [Google Cloud Monitoring][gcm-docs].
 See section [Metrics in GKE deployment](#metrics-in-gke-deployment)